HerCodingStory/GestureRecognition/README.md

 ## Requirements Software
 untity 5.x or higher
 C#
-using Accord.MachineLearning.VectorMachines;
+using Accord.MachineLearning;
-using Accord.Statistics.Kernels;
+using Accord.Statistics;
-using Accord.MachineLearning.VectorMachines.Learning;
+using Accord.Math;
-using Accord.MachineLearning.DecisionTrees;
+using Accord;

 ## Requirement Hardware
 Leap Motion Device